jMacProd/ETL-to-PostgreSQL/README.md

 * 01_creating_tables_for_sql_heesu_2_times_Output.ipynb

 **Directory: 005_Load_SQL**
-* ETL_Schema.sql - pgadmin file establishing table schema
+* ETL_Schema.sql - pgadmin file establishing table schema & sample queries for analysis
-* 01_load_SQL.ipynb
+* 01_load_SQL.ipynb - Jupyter Notebook used to push all database outputs (as CSVs) from folders 001 - 004 into ETL_Schema.sql PostgreSQL database.

 ### Final Output
-* The final PostgreSql table schema was defined in pgAdmin using the sql query file based on the below Entity Relationship Diagram.
+* The final PostgreSQL table schema was defined in pgAdmin using the sql query file based on the below Entity Relationship Diagram.
-* The final jupyter notebook push the data set into the postresSQL database in pgAdmin
+* The final jupyter notebook push the data set into the PostgreSQL database in pgAdmin
 ![Entity Relationship Diagram](https://github.com/jMacProd/ETL-Project/blob/main/005_Load_SQL/02_Entity%20Relationship%20Digram/EntityRelationshipDiagram.png)

 ## Technologies: